Docs

 Click Save.

-If you would like to obtain exchange rates from a third-party source, please contact RevRec Support to configure your site with your preferred option from the available sources.
+To obtain exchange rates from a third-party source, contact RevRec Support to configure your site with your preferred option from the available sources.
 You can select from the following options:

 Alternatively, if you are not using any third-party systems as foreign exchange rate data sources, you can use the bulk upload option to add the foreign exchange rates along with your transaction data.